-Located on the main floor of Buntrock Commons, the St. Olaf Bookstore sells textbooks, general reading and reference books, office and school supplies, stationery, St. Olaf clothing and accessories, Scandinavian gifts, insignia items, health and beauty aids, the local newspaper, magazines, computer hardware and software, and recorded music.
+Located on the main floor of Buntrock Commons, the St. Olaf Bookstore sells textbooks, general reading and reference books, office and school supplies, St. Olaf clothing and accessories, Scandinavian gifts, insignia items, health and beauty aids, food and beverages, and recorded music.

-Services include special ordering, cap and gown rental, class ring orders, check cashing, Ole Card deposits, and gift cards.
-Visa, Mastercard, Discover, American Express, and Ole Cards are accepted at the St. Olaf Bookstore.
-Online ordering is available at: http://www.stolafbookstore.com/home.aspx.
-Toll-free phone orders are also taken at: 888-232-6523.
-We are also a member of the Worker's Rights Consortium.
+Services include cap and gown rental, class ring orders, Ole Card deposits, and gift cards.
+Visa, MasterCard, Discover, American Express, and Ole Cards are accepted at the St. Olaf Bookstore.
+Online ordering is available at: http://www.stolaf.bncollege.com.
+Phone orders are also taken at 507-403-4183.
+The St. Olaf Bookstore is owned and operated by Barnes & Noble College Booksellers, LLC.

-Personal and psychological counseling is available through the Student Counseling Center.
+Personal counseling is available through the Student Counseling Center.

 Services are available to all students on a confidential, no-fee basis.